dhellmann/pymotw/PyMOTW/collections/counter.rst

  Counter
 =========

-A :class:`Counter` is container that keeps track of how many times equivalent values are added to it.
-It can be used to implement the same algorithms for which Bag or multiset data structures are commonly used in other languages.
+A :class:`Counter` is a container that keeps track of how many times equivalent values are added.
+It can be used to implement the same algorithms for which bag or multiset data structures are commonly used in other languages.

 Initializing
 ============